alefiury/Speech-Synthesis-Evaluation-System/README.md

 The application is already prepared to be deployed to Heroku.

-For more information on deployment using Git can be found [here](https://devcenter.heroku.com/articles/git).
+More information on deployment using Git can be found [here](https://devcenter.heroku.com/articles/git).

 ## Author